SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 8. Add the navigation logic between the *Poetry Slams* and the *Visitors* application by adding SAPUI5 custom logic to the Fiori Elements apps:

-    > Note: For one-off deployments with SAP Build Workzone as launchpad, the [*intent-based navigation*](https://sapui5.hana.ondemand.com/sdk/#/topic/d782acf8bfd74107ad6a04f0361c5f62) of Fiori Elements can be used to handle the navigation between the different applications.
+    > Note: For one-off deployments with SAP Build Workzone as the launchpad, the [*intent-based navigation*](https://sapui5.hana.ondemand.com/sdk/#/topic/d782acf8bfd74107ad6a04f0361c5f62) of Fiori Elements can be used to handle the navigation between the different applications.
 As SAP Build Workzone is currently not enabled for multitenancy, a custom solution via SAPUI5 is required.
 In this example, you use such a custom solution which will work for all cases: local testing, in a deployed solution with SAP Build Workzone, and in a deployed (multi-tenant) solution without SAP Build Workzone.

      1. Enhance [the manifest.json of the Poetry Slam application](../../../tree/main-single-tenant/app/poetryslams/webapp/manifest.json) by adding a custom action in the targets to the header of the VisitorsObjectPage.
         ```json